-Respondent Holden is currently the Mayor of the City of Oxnard, and has been in office since December 7, 2004.
+Respondent Herrera was a member of the city council for the City of Oxnard, from December 3, 2002 until December 07, 2010.
 As such, Respondent was required to file an annual SEI disclosing all income received, including gifts.
-Respondent filed his 2008 SEI with the Oxnard City Clerk on March 13, 2009, and disclosed an investment interest in Family Optometric Group and its office building, but did not report the receipt of any gifts.
-The chart below identifies the gifts received by Respondent Holden in 2008:
+Respondent filed his 2008 SEI with the Oxnard City Clerk on March 4, 2009 and disclosed an investment interest in HAV & Associates, but did not report the receipt of any gifts.
+The chart below identifies the gifts received by Respondent Herrera in 2008: